thierrygrimm/tic-tac-toe-ponzi/README.md

 [![Build Status](https://travis-ci.org/thierrygrimm/tictactoeponzi.svg?branch=master)](https://travis-ci.org/gophish/gophish)

 [TicTacToePonzi](https://github.com/thierrygrimm/tictactoeponzi) is an open-source smart contract.
-It is an implementation of Tic Tac Toe in Solidity.
+It is an implementation of Tic Tac Toe in Solidity with a twist of a ponzi-similar gambling scheme.
 Check the rules for further details.

 ## Rules
 ### Basics for playing Tic Tac Toe